Foundation Of My Strategy:

 By staying with large cap, dividend paying stocks that have options available I found that this style of trading has worked consistently for me.
 With stocks like Johnson and Johnson, Microsoft Stock (MSFT), Apple Stock (AAPL), Coca Cola, PepsiCo, Procter and Gamble, and McDonalds, I do not need to worry about them disappearing.
-Therefore when they collapse in value I can immediately pick up some shares to average lower or consider selling puts at what are many times large put premiums to average into the stock at a reduced price.
+Therefore when they collapse in value I can immediately pick up some shares to average lower or consider selling puts at what are, many times, large put premiums to average into the stock at a reduced price.

 I also look to trade in large cap stocks that have volume in both the stock and options, which again makes it easier to implement my strategy.
 I look forward to an increase in option volatility and listen to the business news during the day to see if there have been any big swings in the market as this always means higher option premiums.
 As time progressed I learned to use moving averages and candlesticks to better time selling points and follow market direction to know when to become more cautious and when to prepare to use some of my cash reserves.

-Now almost 4 decades later my overall strategy has become second nature to me.
+Now over 4 decades later my overall strategy has become second nature to me.

-To do my style of investing does not require a large time committment.
+To do my style of investing does not require a large time commitment.
 I spend perhaps an hour each day or evening reviewing my stocks and options.

 I no longer chase rising stocks or buy into over valued stocks.
 Instead I just plod along aiming for that 1% plus a month.

 That is the basis for my investing philosophy.
 I hope you will join me as I discuss my many strategies, methods of rescue, ways to protect capital that is risked in equities and stocks and markets in general.
 You can join or read about the benefits of a membership through this link.